Bode-Raymond/Writeups/CTF/2022/NSA-Codebreaker/Task9/README.md

 ![](./img/solve.png)

-After retrieving the key I devrypted the file in CyberChef and was able to open the decrypted PDF.
+After retrieving the key, I decrypted the file in CyberChef and was able to open the decrypted PDF.

 ![](./img/decrypt.png)